lingtalfi/bashmanager/README.md

 ### Creating the rename task using another scripting language

-The Bash manager framework allows us, with a little extra work, to use any scripting language (python, php, perl, ruby, etc...).
+The Bash manager framework allows us, with a little extra work, to use any scripting language (python, php, perl, ruby, java, etc...).

 In this section, I will demonstrate how we could have use php to create the rename task (which is currently coded in bash 4+).